zetafield/flux/website/quick-start.md

 ## Next Steps

-Want to dive deeper?
-Check out:

-- [Core Concepts](/concepts) – Learn how everything fits together
+To learn more about Flux, check out:

 - [Installation](/installation) – More installation options and setup details
-- [Deploy Your Site](/deploy) – Get your blog live on the internet!
+- [Deploy Your Site](/deploy) – Get your blog live on the internet

-Happy blogging!
+You now have a working blog with Flux.
+Start writing content and customizing your site!